technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 ![A screenshot of a computer Description automatically generated](./media/image59.png)

-4. Now add the function in create_search_index.py to create the function to add a csv file to the index:
+4. Now add the function in create_search_index.py to create the function to add a csv file to the index.

+    Keep the cursor at the end of the file, select **Enter** twice and then paste the below code.
+Ensure that the last line of the code pasted in the last step and the first line of the code being pasted below are in the same position(1 tab space from the left margin)

 ```
 # define a function for indexing a csv file, that adds each row as a document
 # and generates vector embeddings for the specified content_column